MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 **Diagnosis**

-This error code can surface if connecting over the Web Management Service as a non-administrator:
+This error can occur when you try to connect over the Web Management Service as a non-administrator:

 - To connect using IIS Manager credentials, the Web Management Service's identity (typically Local Service) needs Full Control permissions on the site's root folder to be able to create files and folders underneath.
-- To connect using Windows credentials, the Windows user needs Full Control over the site's root folder to be able to create files and folders underneath.
+- To connect using Windows credentials, the Windows user needs full control over the site's root folder to be able to create files and folders.

 **Resolution**